kevinolega/callcentertrainingtips/cta/shy-book.md

 How to negotiate for money, benefits, and surprising perks.

-All the lessons all explained carefully, step by step, in **Practical Call Center Job Hunting Strategies**.
+All the lessons all explained carefully, step by step, in **PRACTICAL CALL CENTER JOB HUNTING STRATEGIES**.

-Even if you have limited experience, don’t know where to start, or don’t know what your goals are — **Practical Call Center Job Hunting Strategies** can help you.
+Even if you have limited experience, don’t know where to start, or don’t know what your goals are — **PRACTICAL CALL CENTER JOB HUNTING STRATEGIES** can help you.

 This program details **EVERYTHING** you need to find and land your dream call center job, step by step.